Why MOT?

 ^ Interdisciplinary Studies (IS) modules account for 13 credit units of the diploma curriculum.
 They include modules in communication, innovation and world issues, as well as an interdisciplinary project.
 By bringing students from diverse diplomas together, the interdisciplinary project fosters collaboration to explore and propose solutions for real-world problems.
 IS aims to develop students to be agile and self-directed learners, ready for the future workplace.

 The Internship aims to provide practice-oriented training to equip students with the appropriate knowledge, management and communication skills imbued with the right values to work as technologists in marine production.
-Students will get the chance to understand the organization structure, company product and go through the work /production flow/project with company employees.
-Assessment of students’ performance and grades will be done by both industry supervisors and NP supervisors.
+Students will get the chance to understand the organisational structure, company product and go through the work/ production flow/project with company employees.
+Both industry supervisors and NP supervisors will assess students’ performance.